 In the short term, we can expect customers who were let down in their time of need to look for new banking providers.
 But, over the medium term, we can expect both new entrants into the market as well as significant investments in new systems now that it’s clear lending infrastructure needs to upgraded to meet the demands of a digital economy.

 However, what is less clear, is what that digital future will really look like.
 It is not about making lending services available through digital channels — or at least that is not the end state.
 Instead, we are seeing something much bigger.
-What digitization really means is that everything becomes connected thanks to ubiquitous computing.
+What digitisation really means is that everything becomes connected thanks to ubiquitous computing.
 What arises as a result is an immense stream of valuable data that allows for all services, including lending, to be delivered at higher quality at scale.
 It will precipitate not the end of paperwork, but the move to embedded or Open Finance.

 Here are five ways we think business lending will be transformed post-pandemic

-One thing this pandemic has really brought home to banks is that digitalizaton cannot just apply to customers.
+One thing this pandemic has really brought home to banks is that digitalisaton cannot just apply to customers.
 Banks have been investing for over a decade in customer innovation, but have spent comparatively little time and money on true digital innovation in the middle and back-office.
 In their new guise as virtual banks, with hundreds of thousands of support and operational staff working remotely, the underinvestment in banks’ own systems has been laid bare as critical functions competed for wifi bandwidth with kids streaming videos and as important calls were punctuated with barking dogs.

 The ultimate destination for digital lending won’t be that we can apply for loans through our mobile phones.
 Instead, once lending has been digitized it will become akin to an infrastructure layer that can be embedded into other services.
 That means that lending will be available seamlessly when we need it, such at the point of buying inventory on the Amazon Marketplace, or when we’re reconciling our monthly accounts on Xero.